Fill a PDF form

 output.write(signed.read())

-NOTE: As described here, the value of the signature in your dictionary can be a file path shown above, but also an open file object and a file stream that's in bytes.
+NOTE: The signature value in your dictionary can be a file path, an open file object, or a bytes file stream, as described here.

-An image field widget can be filled similarly to a signature field, by providing a value of file path, file object, or file stream.
+Fill an image field widget similarly to a signature field, using a file path, file object, or file stream.

 Consider this PDF and this image: